tum-pbs/PhiFlow/README.md

 ## Features

-- Built-in Burgers and smoke simulation.
+- Support for a variety of differentiable simulation types, from Burgers over Navier-Stokes to the Schrödinger equation.
 - Tight integration with [TensorFlow](https://www.tensorflow.org/) allowing for straightforward network training with fully differentiable simulations that run on the GPU.
 - Object-oriented architecture enabling concise and expressive code, designed for ease of use and extensibility.
 - Reusable simulation code, independent of backend and dimensionality, i.e. the exact same code can run a 2D smoke sim using NumPy and a 3D smoke sim on the GPU using TensorFlow.